 Generating the MySQL REST API

-DreamFactory can generate REST APIs for 18 databases, among them MySQL, Microsoft SQL Server, Oracle, PostgreSQL, and MongoDB.
+DreamFactory can generate REST APIs for a multitude of databases, among them MySQL, Microsoft SQL Server, Oracle, PostgreSQL, and MongoDB.
 To do so, you’ll login to the DreamFactory administration interface, navigate to Services and then enter the service creation interface by clicking on the Create button located to the left of the screen.
 From there you’ll select the MySQL service type by navigating to Database > MySQL (see below screenshot).

 Next you’ll be prompted to provide a name, label, and description (below screenshot).
 The latter two are used just for reference purposes within the administration interface, however the name value is particularly important because as you’ll soon see it will comprise part of the API URL.